EffGen: Enabling Small Language Models as Capable Autonomous Agents: Framework

 \section{\effgen Framework}

 We present \effgen as a formal agent framework optimized for small language models.
 Let $M$ denote a language model with parameters $\theta_M$, context window size $C_M$, and vocabulary $V_M$, an \effgen agent is defined as the tuple $\mathcal{A} = (M, \mathcal{T}, \mathcal{R}, \mathcal{D}, \mathcal{M}, \phi)$ where $\mathcal{T} = \{t_1, \ldots, t_k\}$ is the tool registry, $\mathcal{R}$ is the routing function, $\mathcal{D}$ is the decomposition operator, $\mathcal{M}$ is the memory system, and $\phi$ is the prompt optimizer.
 Given a query $q \in \mathcal{Q}$, the agent produces a response $r = \mathcal{A}(q)$ through the execution pipeline defined in Algorithm~\ref{alg:effgen_pipeline}.
-An illustration of the complete pipeline can be found in Figure~\ref{fig:execution_pipeline_flow} in Appendix~\ref{app:framework_comparison}. \effgen provides built-in tools (calculator, code executor, web search, file operations, Python REPL; see Appendix~\ref{app:tools}) and supports multiple model backends (vLLM, Transformers, OpenAI, Anthropic, Gemini; see Appendix~\ref{app:model_loading}).
+An illustration of the complete pipeline can be found in Figure~\ref{fig:execution_pipeline_flow} in Appendix~\ref{app:framework_comparison}. \effgen ships with 66 built-in tools spanning computation (calculator, Python REPL, sandboxed code executor, bash, JSON), retrieval (web search, agentic search, Wikipedia, URL fetch, RAG), academic and knowledge sources (arXiv, PubMed, Semantic Scholar, StackOverflow, GitHub, Wolfram Alpha), document and media parsing (PDF, DOCX, Excel, OCR, audio transcription, image analysis, QR codes), translation and language detection, geo and weather, finance, data analysis, DevOps and system, communication and webhooks, and provider-native tools (OpenAI \texttt{WebSearch}/\texttt{CodeInterpreter}/\texttt{FileSearch}, Anthropic \texttt{Bash}/\texttt{TextEditor}/\texttt{Computer}, Gemini \texttt{GoogleSearch}/\texttt{UrlContext}/\texttt{CodeExecution}); see Appendix~\ref{app:tools} for the full inventory.
+It supports four local backends (vLLM, Transformers, GGUF via \texttt{llama-cpp-python}, MLX/MLX-VLM for Apple Silicon) and nine hosted backends (OpenAI, Anthropic, Gemini, Groq, Cerebras, Together AI, Fireworks, Replicate, HuggingFace Inference) through a uniform adapter interface with automatic backend selection, rate-limit coordination, and cost tracking (Appendix~\ref{app:model_loading}).
+A \texttt{PolicyBasedRouter} composes three pluggable routing policies (\textsc{FirstAvailable}, \textsc{CostBased}, \textsc{LatencyBased}) with a retry policy and explainable per-call decisions.
 Usage examples appear in Appendix~\ref{app:examples}.
-In the following sections, we describe the five major components of \effgen: prompt optimization (\S\ref{sec:prompt_optimization}), complexity analysis and routing (\S\ref{sec:complexity_routing}), task decomposition (\S\ref{sec:decomposition}), multi-protocol communication (\S\ref{sec:protocols}), and memory architecture (\S\ref{sec:memory}).
+The following sections describe the five major components: prompt optimization (\S\ref{sec:prompt_optimization}), complexity analysis and routing (\S\ref{sec:complexity_routing}), task decomposition (\S\ref{sec:decomposition}), multi-protocol communication (\S\ref{sec:protocols}), and memory architecture (\S\ref{sec:memory}).
 The framework is extensible for custom tools and backends.